Joh’s Journal

-How James Taylor and a young broadway actor brought me back home.
+How James Taylor and a young broadway actor

-The story of the performer's father, his father’s sister’s passing, and of the cassette carrying Fire and Rain, is powerful.
+The story of the performer's father, his father’s sister’s death, and of the cassette carrying Fire and Rain, is powerful.
 I’m so moved that I ignore my list and begin scouring the internet for more about the song.
 I’ve heard it many times but never given it much thought.
 But this morning it’s as if each note individually is communicating an idea.

 Meditation takes us to the refined and subtle layer of existence that is the big T truth of what we are.
 But when our eyes are open and life unfolds we can forget what we experienced inside meditation.
 The intellect can mistake doing for Being.
 But in fact Being is inside doing if we allow, even train, ourselves to experience it.